jupyter/enhancement-proposals/129-ai-representation/ai-representation.md

 For specific extensions, they can define new mime-types that give the required data.

 In practice, the kwargs should guides the `_ai_repr_` determine what to include in the mime bundle.
-For a text-only model, we should not waste time generatin the image.
+For a text-only model, we should not waste time generating the image.

 Now I can talk with my an mutli-modal LLM.
 For example, I may say (assuming my plugin substitutes @ for the value form `_ai_repr_`):
 > Please generate a caption for @my_chart.